Best Tips To Reduce Stress In Horses

 Horses may sweat excessively even when not engaged in physical activity, such as standing in a stall or being led from one area to another.
 This can signify that the horse is experiencing significant stress or anxiety.

 Excessive sweating can lead to dehydration and electrolyte imbalances, which can cause additional health problems.
-Owners must monitor their horses' hydration levels and ensure they have access to clean, fresh water at all times.
+Owners must monitor their horses' hydration levels and ensure they can access clean, fresh water.

 7. Skin Issues

-Stress can significantly impact a horse's skin health and cause various skin problems, including hives, rashes, and other dermatitis.
+Stress can significantly impact a horse's health and cause skin problems, including hives, rashes, and other dermatitis.